Kevaal123/Progessive_Game_Engine_Project/README.md

 Keval Satish P2668860

 StarQuest
 You play as a space ranger training to go out into space and beyond.
-You are asked to preform some basic training.
+You are asked to perform some basic training.
 After the training finishes there is a distress call from a space station. you are sent immediately to go help. kill aliens and take back control.
 More enemies arrive and you are forced to attack them in your space jet. you end up defeating everyone and save the day.